EpiPandit/MPM_200/Session 8/GitHub_Assignment.md

 After editing, commit your changes:

-- Use a meaningful commit message, such as Initial commit with project summary.
+- Use a meaningful commit message, such as `Initial commit` with a project summary.

-Step 6: Organize Repository Structure
+* Step 6: Organize Repository Structure

 Folders in the Repository: